Alishah634/SetupGitRepo/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

+## Bugs and Issues

+- Searching for local project folder only works if the user puts the local project folder name NOT the folder path.
+The script should be updated to accept both.

+- For existing git repos the user can only "commit" and "push" changes to repos, more features like git reset, delete ammend commits etc. should be added

+- (TBD, scope creep issue ??? ) maybe more collaborative team related features can be added, however at the moment this script is meant to streamline git repo initialization

 ## License

 This project is licensed under the MIT License.

-## Bugs and Issues:

-At the moment searching for local project folder only works if the user puts the local project folder name NOT the folder path.
-The script should be updated to accept both.